FraserHamilton/blog.fraserhamilton.dev/content/blog/how-to-check-if-a-value-is-in-array-javascript/index.md

 <br/>

 No bueno, Sadly we can't compare objects directly so **includes** won't work here.
-We're going to need to look for an alternative, luckily there's a very similiar method that we can pass a function to **some**.
+We're going to need to look for an alternative, luckily there's a very similar method that we can pass a function to **some**.
 Let's try it with that:

 ```javascript
 const animals = [